Dana-Ferguson/WeakAuraAutomationTool/README.md

 - [ ] Druid
   - [X] Balance
     - [ ] Eclipse Graphic (requires model support)
-    - [ ] There are too many things being tracked ~ Options
+    - [ ] There are too many things being tracked
+      - [ ] Look at adding Customizations in Options \ WA Configuration Panel
+      - [ ] Show only when on CD (how does this interact with the position_by_talents_lua?)
   - [X] Feral
   - [ ] Restro
   - [ ] Guardian